Skip to content

 Some of the more common types of anxiety disorders include:4

-• Generalized anxiety disorder (GAD): Symptoms of anxiety triggered by a wide range of circumstances, or sometimes for unknown reasons.
+• Generalized anxiety disorder (GAD): GAD involves symptoms of anxiety triggered by a wide range of circumstances, or sometimes for unknown reasons.

-• Social anxiety disorder: Symptoms of anxiety which occur in specific social interactions or settings where a person is afraid of being judged or rejected.
+• Social anxiety disorder: Social anxiety disorder is characterized by symptoms of anxiety which occur in specific social interactions or settings where a person is afraid of being judged or rejected.

-• Specific phobias: Intense symptoms of anxiety triggered by a specific thing (i.e. fear of spiders), situations (i.e. heights), or activities (i.e. public speaking).
+• Specific phobias: Specific phobias are characterized by intense symptoms of anxiety triggered by a specific thing (i.e. fear of spiders), situations (i.e. heights), or activities (i.e. public speaking).

-• Panic disorder: An anxiety disorder characterized by panic attacks and intense fear about the possibility of future attacks.
+• Panic disorder: Panic disorder is characterized by panic attacks and intense fear about the possibility of future attacks.

 • Anxiety disorders related to an underlying health issue or are related to the effects of a prescribed or illicit substance

-• Separation Anxiety which primarily affects children (but can happen in adults) and is characterized by extreme anxiety when separated from loved ones (usually caregivers)
+• Separation Anxiety: Separation anxiety in relationships is characterized by extreme anxiety when separated from loved ones (usually caregivers).
+It primarily affects children, but separation anxiety in adults can also occur.

-• Obsessive compulsive disorder (OCD): Not technically an anxiety disorder, but characterized by high levels of anxiety, intrusive thoughts, and ritualistic behavior
+• Obsessive compulsive disorder (OCD): OCD is not technically an anxiety disorder, but characterized by high levels of anxiety, intrusive thoughts, and ritualistic behavior

-• Post-traumatic stress disorder (PTSD): Not an anxiety disorder, but involves symptoms of anxiety, avoidance, mood problems, and recurrent memories following a traumatic experience
+• Post-traumatic stress disorder (PTSD): PTSD is not an anxiety disorder, but involves symptoms of anxiety, avoidance, mood problems, and recurrent memories following a traumatic experience

 Depending on the specific disorder a person has, their symptoms can vary.4 Each disorder has a detailed list of symptoms that licensed health and mental health professionals reference to determine a diagnosis.
 Because anxiety is a common feature of all of the conditions listed above, there are some similarities in the symptoms that people with these conditions may experience.